geeknoid/Undertaker/README.md

 * `--continue-on-load-errors` lets you specify that the program should continue to run even if some assemblies fail to load.

+If you don't specify any of the explicit output options, the tool will default to generating output files in the current working directory with the following names:

+* `dead-symbols.json`
+* `alive-symbols.json`
+* `public-symbols.json`
+* `unreferenced-assemblies.json`
+* `internals-visible-to.json`
+* `assembly-layer-cake.json`
+* `dependency-diagram.mmd`

 ## Roots

 The analysis to discover dead code depends on knowing the roots, the symbols that are